nixos-asia/website/en/blog/replacing-docker-compose.md

 }
 ```

-This starts the database natively, without the need for a container.
-This is great, only if we could extend this to run on macOS and other Linux distributions.
-Also, the configuration above is system-wide, and we are looking for a way to run services on a per-project basis.
+This starts the database natively, with a global data directory, without the need for a container.
+This is great, what we need is the same simplicity, with project specific data directory, but for macOS and other Linux distributions.

 {#nixos-like-services}

-## NixOS-like services
+## cross-platform nixos-like services

-That's a relief, we are now closer to our goal.
-We now know what we want, and there are a few more things that needs to be added to the list:
+In the last section, we saw how easy it is to run services in NixOS.
+We are looking for something similar for our development environment and that runs across platforms.
+Additionally, the solution should also:

 - Allow for running multiple instances of the same service (NY uses multiple instances of PostgreSQL and Redis).
-- Along with services being project specific, their data should also be project specific.
+- Services and their data should be project specific.

 These were the exact problems #[[services-flake]] was designed to solve.
 Along with running services natively, it also [integrates with your project's `flake.nix`](https://community.flake.parts/services-flake/start).